 T. Rowe Price maintains an Excessive and Short-Term Trading Policy to help protect mutual funds and the funds' shareholders from the adverse impacts of frequent trading practices.
-A new, simplified policy, effective since August 1, 2011, applies more consistently to all T. Rowe Price mutual funds, except money market funds, and uses a 30-Day Purchase Block.
+A simplified policy, effective since August 1, 2011, applies more consistently to all T. Rowe Price mutual funds, except money market funds, and uses a 30-Day Purchase Block.
 Shareholders will be notified of actions that result in a 30-Day Purchase Block.

 - What is T. Rowe Price's Trading Policy?

 - Why Does T. Rowe Price Have a Trading Policy?

 - How Does the 30-Day Purchase Block Work?